Alliix/SubRedditClassification/README.md

 ####  Data folder
 Contains scraped posts from Reddit from the four subreddits and a file with all posts combined.

-#### PostProcessingStepByStep folder
-Contains an example post processed using three normalization ways to compare.

 #### The app
 Main directory contains the Streamlit app with post classifier page, the four subreddit exploration page (using WordNetLemmatizer) and exploration page for the three models.